IIIF/api/source/api/presentation/3.0/index.md

 }
 ```

-For cross-version consistency, this specification defines the following values for the `type` or `@type` field for backwards compatibility with other IIIF APIs.
+For cross-version consistency, this specification defines the following values for the `type` or `@type` property for backwards compatibility with other IIIF APIs.
 Future versions of these APIs will define their own types.
 These `type` values are necessary extensions for compatibility of the older versions.

 | Value                | Specification |
 | -------------------- | ------------- |